 Not all ticks carry disease.
 And a tick must remain attached for at least 24 hours to infect you.
 If you find a tick, don't panic.
 Try to carefully remove it with tweezers.
 Grasp the insect near its head and pull without twisting.
 If you can't easily dislodge the tick or if you leave the head in your skin, get medical care right away.

-You may be asked to see your doctor for a blood test to check for Lyme disease.
+- You may be asked to see your health care provider for a blood test to check for Lyme disease.

 If you remove a tick yourself, watch for signs of a tick-borne illness.
 Symptoms may appear within a few days or weeks after a bite.
-Call your doctor if you notice any of the following:
+Call your health care provider if you notice any of the following:

 - Rash (This may spread outward in a ring from a hard white lump.
 Or, it may move up your arms and legs to your chest.)